 Continue reading Ninja Gaiden (Ryūkenden) (1992 PC Engine) vs. The NES Version →

-That being said i might end up not reviewing the others in the same detail but this review should give you an impression on what you should do if you are planning to get into the Valis series.
+That being said, I might end up not reviewing the others in the same amount detail as Valis III but this review should give you an impression on what you are expecting if you get into the Valis series.

 Valis II and III got released in the US but the other two were unfortunately Japan only.

 Continue reading Valis III + series overview (Turbografx16/PC Engine CD 1990) →

 Ys book 1 & 2 was ported to the Turbografx CD in 1989 and was received very well by most, even as a masterpiece by some.
 Because of Ys 1 & 2 being regarded that highly, people were a bit disappointed with the sequel.
 Ys III: Wanderers From Ys which departed from the first game in similar ways Adventure of Link departed from the 1st Original Legend of Zelda game.
 Even though Ys III has a phenomenal soundtrack the rest of the game failed to live up to its predecessor and has since often been called the “black sheep” of the series.

-People were livid when they saw that Ys IV: Dawn of Ys was going to go back to the originals’ roots (Much like A Link to the Past did) and were starting to get hyped only to find out that the game would not be released outside of Japan.
+People were livid when they saw that Ys IV: Dawn of Ys was going to go back to the originals’ roots (Much like “A Link to the Past” did) and were starting to get hyped only to find out that the game would not be released outside of Japan.
 This was because of the Turbografx16 and its CD peripheral not doing very well in the western markets and were close to discontinuing the system.

 Ys IV and the PC Engine did great in Japan though, so the game was released with critical acclaim.
 Many years later a fan dub/translation was done so us westerners could finally enjoy the game.

 I speak fluent Japanese so i played the game like 50% in Japanese and 50% in English just for comparison.
-Read and see how i felt about Ys IV!
+Read and see how I felt about Ys IV!